tidyverse/tibble/vignettes/invariants.md

 </tbody>
 </table>

-Matrices are vectors, so they are also wrapped in `list()` before assignment.
-This consistently creates matrix columns, unlike data frames, which creates matrix columns when assigning to one column, but treats the matrix like a data frame when assigning to more than one column.
+Matrices must be wrapped in `list()` before assignment to create a matrix column.

 <table class="dftbl">
 <tbody>